Les Baux-de-Provence

-Les Baux-de-Provence (/fr/; "Les Baux of Provence"; Provençal: Lei Bauç de Provença (classical norm) or Li Baus de Prouvènço (mistralian norm)), commonly referred to simply as Les Baux, is a rural commune in the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region in Southern France.
+Les Baux-de-Provence (/fr/; Provençal: Lei Bauç de Provença (classical norm) or Li Baus de Prouvènço (mistralian norm)), commonly referred to simply as Les Baux, is a rural commune in the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region in Southern France.

 It is located in the Alpilles mountains, northeast of Arles, atop a rocky outcrop that is crowned with a ruined castle overlooking the plains to the south.
 Its name refers to its site: in Provençal, bauç is a rocky spur.
 From the village name the word bauxite was coined for aluminium ore when first discovered there by geologist Pierre Berthier in 1821.
 Until 13 August 1958, the commune was officially named Les Baux.

-Renamed after the historical province of Provence, it is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association and has over 1.5 million visitors per year although it has only about 20 residents in the upper part of the commune and 315 (as of 2020) for the whole commune.
+Renamed after the historical province of Provence, it is a member of Les Plus Beaux Villages de France (The Most Beautiful Villages of France) Association and has over 1.5 million visitors per year although it has only about 20 residents in the upper part of the commune and 264 (as of 2023) for the whole commune.
 Inhabitants of the commune are known as Baussencs (masculine) and Baussenques (feminine) in French.
 The commune is part of Alpilles Regional Natural Park.

 History

 Prehistory

 The defensive capabilities of Les Baux have always made it an attractive location for human habitation.
-Traces of habitation have been found and dated to 6000 BC. in the Costapéra cave which was discovered in 1928 and which houses a collective burial ground from the early Bronze Age.
+Traces of habitation have been found and dated to 6000 BC in the Costapéra cave which was discovered in 1928 and which houses a collective burial ground from the early Bronze Age.
 The site was used by the Celts as a fort or oppidum around the 2nd century BC.
 Peripheral areas or castrum developed very early as evidenced by the Trémaïé.
 The way from the Les Baux oppidum to the plains north of the Alpilles was by a protohistoric way through the valley of Laval and the town of Glanon which later took the name Glanum.